Modern Murphy bed design ideas can turn almost any room in your home into a multifunctional space.

 A bed that hinges vertically creates a traditional look when folded down.
 The wall above the bed acts as a headboard, especially when you choose design elements that have a framing effect.
 One consideration with this style of Murphy bed is how far it sticks out into the space.
 Because the short end attaches to the wall, the bed extends out into the middle of the space.
 In a large room without a lot of other furniture, this isn’t an issue.
 If you have a small area with other furniture pieces, space may be tight with the bed fully extended.
 A bed hinging horizontally, however, takes advantage of wall space to minimize how far it sticks out into the room.

-All wall beds swing up and down easily, regardless of orientation option.
+All wall beds swing up and down easily, regardless of the orientation.
 The beds use a counterweight method to keep the bed open or closed.
 They move up and down with little effort whether attached by the end or side.

 Wall bed ideas range from seamless integration that you don’t notice to creating a focal point on the wall, depending on your preferred look.
 Many design options incorporate different functionalities, such as seating or storage.
 When deciding how to incorporate the bed into the room, think about how you want to use the space overall and what extra functions might benefit the space.
 Some of the options include: